Hackerman342/private_repos/README.md

        Image Segmentation in MATLAB
  - Inverse_Kinematics:

-       Inverse Kinematics for SCARA (3 DOF) and KUKA (7 DOF) robotic arms
+       Inverse Kinematics for SCARA (3 DOF) and KUKA (7 DOF) robotic arms (ROS, Python)
  - Mapping_Turtlebot:

-       Mapping using simulated Turtlebot in ROS
+       Mapping using simulated Turtlebot in ROS (ROS, Python)
  - PF_Localization:

        PF Localization in a MATLAB Simulation Environment
  - Tiago_Behaviour:

-       Behaviours for a simulated Tiago robot in an apartment environment
+       Behaviours for a simulated Tiago robot in an apartment environment (ROS, Python)

 Best,